Kojo-Jr/TransBorder-Freight-Data-Analysis/README.md

 Effect Size: Because VALUE is measured in dollars, its coefficient (approximately 4.15e-09 per dollar) might seem negligible at first glance.
 However, if changes are considered on a larger scale 10(e.g., per million dollars), the effect becomes more interpretative.
 For example, a one million dollar increase in freight value would increase the log-odds of the trade type by about 0.00415.

 #### Conclusion:
-Given that the freight value coefficient is statistically significant (p < 0.05), we reject the null hypoth- esis (H₀) and conclude that freight value does, affect trade type.
+Given that the freight value coefficient is statistically significant (p < 0.05), we reject the null hypothesis (H₀) and conclude that freight value does, affect trade type.